sudosubin/nixos-config/README.md

 # Dotfiles

-Personal ansible playbook, installs some dotfiles and softwares.
+Personal nix files, installs some dotfiles and softwares.

 ## License